Oh Lord give me more…

 I need, I need, I want, I want, more, more, more…

 I suspect that many of these songs are simply cries for help.
+Which is understandable.
+Even admirable in some cases.
 But as I have thought about this I have concluded that it is more likely a cry for fuller understanding of salvation.
 The Bible after all is quite clear that the believer already has everything in Christ.
 I’m sure most feel they are simply desiring a richer relationship with Christ.
-Properly understood we really should always be pressing for a closer and richer relationship with Christ.
+Properly understood, we should always be pressing for a closer and richer relationship with Christ.

 But where will we find Jesus?
 How do we establish this intimacy?
 In songs?
 In meetings?
 In prayer?
 It is true beyond all doubt that our salvation, righteousness, and fullness are complete in Christ apart from anything we can do.
 This constant confession of either not being satisfied in Christ or never feeling like we have enough is at odds with statements of the New Testament.
 For example, “Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.’ ” This is a picture of overflowing abundance for all that believe.
 And yet the feelings persist.

 I think we have the sequence of fulfillment out of order.